aegis-icons/aegis-icons/CONTRIBUTING.md

       - Alternatively: Inspect the output image (<kbd>Ctrl [⌘ Cmd]</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd>) and copy the SVG code from dev tools.
   - [Vector Magic](https://vectormagic.com/) is the one of best – if not the best – image tracer.
     - Also commercial, but does offer free trials for [desktop application](https://vectormagic.com/desktop).
+  - :warning: Don't use any other "image tracing" tools outside of these recommended services!
+Maintainer has tested many of the image tracing tools and these are only good ones so far.
     - Illustrator & Inkscape has image tracing tools, but we really don't recommend them.
 Usually results varies from really bad to somewhat decent.
 - **Making vectorized logo from scratch** is also option, if you're skilled and patient enough.

 > **Note** \